 Basically, there are two groups of naturally occurring micro-organisms functioning in the digestive system.
 The first group is considered beneficial or non-pathogenic, and is actually made up of several hundred different kinds of friendly bacteria.
 The second group is the potentially pathogenic group, including again hundreds of possible bad guys like E. Coli and Salmonella.

 Probiotic bacteria work by competitive exclusion.
 This means that the greater number of different species of friendly-intestinal bacteria that are present in the probiotic compound, the harder it is for the competing bad bacteria and yeasts to get started.
 The good bacteria clean out the intestinal tract of waste products from food digestion as well as drive out the bad bacteria.
 This, of course, leads to better digestion and utilization of the food we eat and elimination of pockets of bad bacteria, that are present in many people's intestines, thus contributing significantly to overall good health.
 It is estimated that over 400 species of bacteria inhabit the human digestive tract.

 Inner Garden Flora

-Inner Garden Flora™ is a combination of eleven carefully chosen bacteria that can help to restore the proper balance of bacteria to your intestines while helping the other friendly bacteria survive and flourish.
+Inner Garden Flora™ is a combination of eleven carefully chosen bacteria that can help to maintain the proper balance of bacteria to your intestines while helping the other friendly bacteria survive and flourish.
 It is excellent for people of all ages, regardless of health.
-Inner Garden Flora can be helpful while you are traveling to fight pathogens in food and water.
+Inner Garden Flora can also be helpful while you are traveling.
 (Children need proportionately smaller amounts of this supplement.)